The following happened while I was employed as a quality control inspector at a steel coating plant outside of Pittsburgh, Pennsylvania.

 In the distance I could see a short stumpy figure climbing the ladder to where the cranes and catwalks are.

 I wondered why Jim, the crane operator, would be climbing into the crane so early, and thought it peculiar that he was doing it in the dark.
-As I looked more closely, I realized that it wasn’t Jerry at all; it was the biggest raccoon I had ever seen.
-(Yes, I mistook a huge raccoon for Jerry, if you had ever met Jerry, you would understand.)
+As I looked more closely, I realized that it wasn’t Jim at all; it was the biggest raccoon I had ever seen.
+(Yes, I mistook a huge raccoon for Jim, if you had ever met Jim, you would understand.)
 The raccoon then disappeared into the darkness of the rafters and catwalks.

 “I’ve seen that raccoon,” Ken, one of the private inspectors, told me, “it comes up from the Ohio River at daybreak and just disappears into the building somewhere.”

-Suddenly Rick the foreman, who was sitting at his desk, jumped up and yelled at us, “they ain’t clean.”
+Suddenly Rick the foreman, who was sitting at his desk, jumped up, twirled around, and yelled at us, “they ain’t clean.”

 “What?”
 Ken said, slightly startled.